Z-Ray-Entertainment/Win2Go/README.md

 # Win2GO

-Flatpak application to create portable Windows installations on USB drives.
+Flatpak application to create portable Windows installations on USB devices.

+This tool is not used to create bootable Windows install media but rather to create a fully functional, portable, persistent installation of the entire operating system to a USB device.

+Linux users call this "Live Version" but persistent instead of in-memory.

+Portable SSD highly recommended.

 ## Development requirements
 - gettext-tools (optional extracting pot-file)